 As they say, “If you fail to prepare, you prepare to fail.”
 One of the best ways to make your rebrand go smoothly (and save everyone’s sanity) is to anticipate, prepare, and spot pitfalls as much as possible.
 Part of this includes planning for your rollout ahead of time.

 Who will need to be notified?
 Who will prep assets?
 When will you launch?
 Who will need to prepare announcements?
 Who should answer press questions?
-Create timelines, assign point people, and try to equip every department with the tools and info they need.
+Create timelines and checklists, assign point people, and try to equip every department with the tools and info they need.
 That way you can ensure everyone is hitting deadlines—and, even better, spot opportunities to use resources more effectively.

-Don’t launch your website with a new logo but hand out business cards with the old one.
+You don’t want to launch your website with a fresh new logo, then hand out business cards with the old one.
 Once you launch your rebrand, it should be effective immediately, with any and all required assets boasting the new branding.

 If you’re in limbo, it has negative effects on both the external perception of your brand and internal participation because: